epsilon-sh/energy/README.md

 ## About

-Epsilon Energy aims to empower today by designing, building, and running the solutions of tomorrow.
+Epsilon Echo aims to empower today by designing, building, and running the solutions of tomorrow.
 Our focus is on creating new opportunities and tackling the challenges faced by consumers, producers, and infrastructure in the energy sector.
 Step into the future of energy with us.

 ### Features Highlight